morehshin/TheRadicalOutside/TheRadicalOutsideLibrary/README.md

   - The works can be books, articles, or other forms of **written** material.
 - Find the pdf's for these works and upload them to your folder within the TheRadicalOutsideLibrary folder.
 - If you can only find a URL for a selected work:
-  - copy and paste the text and put it in a .md file with the original URL at the top (see the example-student folder for reference).
+  - Save the web page as a PDF using [this guide](https://www.digitaltrends.com/computing/how-to-save-a-webpage-as-a-pdf/)
-- Name your files with a number, followed by the last name of the author, followed by a word from the title.
-Ex: 2-spivak-subaltern.pdf (Also see the **example-student** folder for reference).
+- Name your files with a number, followed by the last name of the author, followed by a word or two from the title.
+Ex: 2-haroway-cyborg.pdf

 **The Bibliography**
 - Create a bibliography entry for each work included by editing the folder called **bibliography.md**